AEASP: FAQs for Students

 What courses are required and am I required to take all of them?

 You are required to complete the four below courses.
 A placement test is given the first week you are on campus.
 The results of the placement test, combined with the academic record before your arrival, will determine the level (foundational vs. advanced) in which you will placed.
 It is also possible to cross-levels, (have some classes that are foundations courses and others that are advanced, depending on your placement results.

 ECOG 213 / TBA: Mathematical Methods

 ECOG 298 / 315: Research/Special Topics

 Will I receive a stipend or scholarship to finance my studies at HU?

 If you are a U.S. citizen or permanent resident, you will receive a stipend of $3,250 paid to you in installments while on campus.
 See below if you are an international student.

 If I am an international student, can I apply?
 If yes, do I qualify for a scholarship/stipend?

 Anyone with the necessary qualifications is eligible to apply – whether a U.S. Citizen, permanent resident, or an international student.
 If you are an international student and accepted, you will not receive any scholarship money or stipend (unless in the DACA program; see below).
 You will be responsible for all expenses incurred by this program.
 The estimated expenses are just over $25,000.
-That amount includes 12 credits of tuition, room and board for two months, domestic travel to/from East Lansing, mandatory field trips, textbooks, health insurance while on campus, software, etc. It does not include expenses such as personal hygiene products.
+That amount includes 12 credits of tuition, room and board for two months, domestic travel, mandatory field trips, textbooks, health insurance while on campus, software, etc. It does not include expenses such as personal hygiene products.
 However, if you are a DACA student and you successfully complete the program, you are eligible to receive a $3,250 stipend if your visa allows for this payment.
 DACA applicants must provide legal documentation showing they are in the DACA program.

 Are the courses awarded academic credit and will I receive an official transcript at the conclusion?
 If not, is there a certificate of completion for the program.